delphidabbler/vied/Docs/ReadMe.txt

 4. Uninstalling - instructions on how to uninstall the program
 5. Updates - details of where to check for program updates
 6. Source Code
-7. Getting in Touch - how to contact DelphiDabbler
+7. Issues - how to report bugs & request new features
 8. About DelphiDabbler